Toggle menu

 Not keeping File References

-If you don't want the workflow to keep any file references, use the workflow action field's process variables function to set "_keepFileReferences": false
+If you don't want your workflow to keep any file references, use the workflow action field's process variables function to set "_keepFileReferences": false

 If you don't keep file references, the files are still uploaded, but they are only kept during the initial processing of your process instance.
 This means they are kept for the duration of the first foreground job (the first transaction) defined in your model.